 Club’s “Impact Award” for her hard work and dedication to the club’s youth players.

-Tamayo returns for his 8th year with Vermont ODP.
+Tamayo returns for his 9th year with Vermont ODP.
 Tamayo has coached locally for a number of different teams at a variety of levels, including the Nordic Spirit Soccer Club for the past eleven years, working with players ranging from U10 to U17.
-He has worked as a South Burlington High School coach for four seasons, as an assistant coach for St. Michael’s College, and currently in his first season as an assistant coach with Norwich University.
+He has worked as a South Burlington High School coach for four seasons, as an assistant coach for St. Michael’s College, and currently in his second season as an assistant coach with Norwich University.
 Tamayo is an ODP Region I Staff Coach as well as a regionally-certified coach through the United States Soccer Federation (USSF).